MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-compliance-settings.md

 ### Contact point consent

 A contact point is the destination for a message.
 For example, an email address or phone number is a contact point.
-Customer Insights - Journeys consent is contact point based, which means consent is stored per destination and per channel.
-For example, the email `somebody@example.com` has consented to receive commercial communications about upcoming events.
-Consent in real-time journeys stored in contact point consent records.
-In comparison, outbound marketing's consent model only relies on the consent on the contact record.
-With Customer Insights - Journeys's contact point consent, customers have more control over where they want to receive marketing messages from your organization.
+Customer Insights - Journeys consent is contact point based, which means that consent is stored per destination and per channel.
+For example, the email `somebody@contoso.com` has consented to receive commercial communications about upcoming events.
+Consent in real-time journeys is stored in contact point consent records.
+In comparison, outbound marketing's consent model only relies on the consent on the *contact record*.
+With real-time journeys's contact point consent, customers have more control over where they want to receive marketing messages from your organization.

 Another benefit of contact point consent is that it allows for Customer Insights - Journeys to orchestrate journeys across any entity including contacts, leads, etc.

 ### Compliance profiles

 Compliance profiles are the containers of consent settings.
 In some instances, customers might want to separate consent for brands or lines-of-business (LOBs) by creating separate compliance profiles for each.
 Compliance profiles give marketers the ability to create specific consent settings for various LOBs.
-For instance, if there are headquarters in different regions whose physical address should show for recipients in that region, each compliance profile can have its own address.
+For instance, if there are headquarters in different regions whose physical addresses should show for recipients in the applicable region, each compliance profile can have its own address.

 Another reason for having multiple compliance profiles would be to support different compliance requirements across regions.
 For example, a company that operates in the United States and France might choose to have a separate compliance profile for those two locations.
 Within the United States version, the commercial purpose could be set to a nonrestrictive enforcement model because the U.S. isn't subject to European regulations.
 Within the France version, however, they might set the commercial purpose to the restrictive enforcement model to require explicit consent before sending any commercial or promotional materials.